NPTP/NPTP.github.io/README.md

 - Relative font sizing: https://www.sitepoint.com/new-css3-relative-font-size/

 ### Portfolio page
-- Make slideshow code more efficient by removing need to call querySelectorAll on every timeout to the slides
 - Cards should slide in on scroll, not before.
 Copy code from About page for this

 ### About page